 The only constant US workers can be assured in the future will be a lack of constancy, and the need to remain competitive in a global economy.
 The days of being hired and working for a single company one's whole life are over.
 That may happen if you are lucky, but future workers should not think they can depend upon it.
-Businesses care about profits first and have little or no loyalty to employees.
+Businesses care about profits first and have shown less and less loyalty to their employees.
 When workers start to treat businesses similarly, seeking the best paying job in place of a career with a single business, competition for US worker talent will dominate the labor market, instead of a scramble by business to hire the cheapest employees.

 The Bureau of Labor Statistics estimates the US workforce will only grow at about 0.6%/yr over the next 50 years.
 Hardly an adequate increase in size to drive a significant bump in US GDP.
 That leaves innovation, efficiency, productivity and creativity as the primary drivers for increasing US economic growth.
 Enhancing productivity requires understanding key bottlenecks in production methods and finding creative ways to overcome them.
 Diversifying the economy through new businesses requires the discovery of new opportunities that result in new products, approaches or systems to address new issues.
-Ultimately, for innovation and discovery to drive a technologically based economy and GDP upwards requires increasing investments in education, infrastructure and basic research.
+Ultimately, for innovation and discovery to drive a technologically based economy and GDP upwards, will require increasing investments in education, infrastructure and basic research.
 It will involve greater efforts to expand markets for US made products and to protect the intellectual rights of US companies producing them.

-Addressing weakness within the US economy that hinders new business growth and development of new opportunities can only be addressed at a national level.
-It requires strategic investments that focus resources on evolving new avenues for growth that improve opportunities for change.
-The concept that competition will solves all social ills and that government is the problem, not the solution, is naïve to the point of being ridiculous.
+Addressing weakness within the US economy that hinders new business growth and development of new opportunities can only be addressed at the national level.
+It requires strategic government investments that focus resources on evolving new avenues for growth that improve opportunities for change.
+The concept that competition will solve all social ills and that government is the problem, not the solution, is naïve to the point of being ridiculous.
 There is a place in society for business and there is a need of society for government.
 The two are not mutually exclusive, but intimately intertwined to deal with very different social issues and concerns.
+More important, business receives benefits from its presence in the US, and it should be required to pay back some of what it receives because of that benefit.
+Business should not be told it should have less obligation to help support the very society that already provides it infrastructure, public protection, access to an educated workforce and even financial help.
+If anything, taxes on business profits should be increased, not decreased in recognition of the benefits this society provides to businesses already.